 The vision and hearing program offered by MCHD provides vision and hearing screenings to preschool children in Mercer County.
-A certified vision technician screens children ages 3-5 years at preschool screenings in two (2) Mercer County school districts.
-Screenings are also provided at preschools in the area at HeadStart.
-Time for Tots.
-Tiger Tales. and the YMCA Preschool.
+A certified vision technician screens children ages 3-5 years at preschool screenings in Mercer County school district.
+Screenings are also provided at preschools in the area at HeadStart, Tiger Tales, and the YMCA Preschool.
 Children who are unable to complete the initial screening are rescreened and, if necessary, are referred to a specialist for follow-up care.
 MCHD also screens children from age 6 months for vision using a special photo screener called the SPOT Vision Screener, a handheld portable device designed to help users quickly and easily detect vision issues on patients from 6 months through adult.